Ask Slashdot: Is Computing As Cool and Fun As It Once Was?

 If you want to intro someone to "old skool" look at the Raspberry Pi platform or OpenWRT.
 NO

-Everything is more complex (Score:2)
+Everything is more complex (Score:3)

 No more.
-People expect remote access and that everything should be working 24x7, the added complexity of building out those environments, and the merging of multiple technologies means that every change becomes a much more c
+People expect remote access and that everything should be working 24x7, the added complexity of building out those environments, and the merging of multiple technologies means that every change becomes a much more complex endeavor.
+Encryption requirements makes everything more difficult to implement and troubleshoot.
+There are caveats with virtually everything, and I just don't have the time to be an expert on everything around me.

+Example from this year - my IP phone system, which integrates with Exchange using custom nonesense for playback in outlook, using the LLDP enabled voice VLAN on my switches, with servers running on my vmware hosts, each of which have multiple redundant connections, with handsets connected to a switch using 802.1x authentication, that's complex enough as it is, but then buried deep in the release notes was a bullet point that exchange 2013 wasn't supported, 18 months after exchange 2013 was released.
+That's a lot of stuff to be an expert in; a far cry from 10/100 hubs with a single management IP address and a stand alone server that send voicemail over encrypted SMTP.

 Developing GUIs for databases on Windows 10 is not going to be fun and cool.
 But that existed back in the 80s, it was COBOL on mainframes.